theo-armour/2020/lib/map/README.md

 ### 2020-08-03 ~ Theo

 * Add canonical link for https
+* Add more locations

 ### 2020-08-02 ~ Theo

 Eureka!
-The heightmaps and bitmaps at different zoom levels seems to be working OK
+The height maps and bitmaps at different zoom levels seems to be working OK

 Mostly working as expected